ppainuly/City-Weather-Analysis/README.md

   Latitude vs. Humidity Plot
   ![Latitude vs. Humidity Plot](Plot_CityLatitude_v_Humidity.png)

   We can see the outlier in this plot.
 The outlier is for two cities with humidity = 300%.
-This is an error from the        OpenWeather API becasue the response for these cities had this vlue for Humidity.
+This is an error from the        OpenWeather API becasue the response for these cities had this value for Humidity.
 This is physically impossible becasue the     cities will have to be under water if this is the case.

   Latitude vs. Cloudiness Plot
   ![Latitude vs. Cloudiness Plot](Plot_CityLatitude_v_Cloudiness.png)